Temporal witnesses of non-classicality in a macroscopic biological system: Discussion

 Moreover, for some values of $\eta$, both $F(\eta)$ and $G(\eta)$ are vanishing: the hopping via chain is \textit{prevented} by the strong coupling with the environment.
 The effect of decoherence is so strong that the monomers lose coherence as soon as they interact with the environment.
 They effectively become equivalent to classical bits and not capable of quantum-coherently transmitting the exciton anymore.

 Considering the role played by the non-Markovian environment in (2.2), i.e., the hopping mechanism \textit{via the reservoir}, the same argument as before applies, focusing on the coefficients $s(\eta)$ and $\cos^{12}{\eta}$.
 They have almost the same numerical values as in the \textit{weak coupling} regime, as one can see in Fig.\ref{fig:a_vs_cos}.
 As soon as the coupling with the environment increases, entering the \textit{strong coupling} regime, the hopping via reservoir becomes impossible with a Markovian environment, but it is still possible with a Non-Markov environment.
-Informally, one can say that the coherence ``stored" by a Non-Markov environment is then used by the polymer for the quantum coherent delocalisation of the exciton.
+Informally, one can say that the coherence ``stored" by a Non-Markov environment is then used by the bio-polymer for the quantum coherent delocalisation of the exciton.

+This is clarified by Fig.\ref{fig:s_vs_cos}: entering the strong coupling regime, the coefficient $s(\eta)$ describing the coherence exchange between system and environment becomes larger than the $\cos^{12}{\eta}$, which instead describes a passive role of the environment in the exciton transport on the chain.
 Hence the non-Markovian environment becomes \textit{crucial} for the energy transfer in the strong coupling regime, as no other hopping mechanism is allowed.
-This may provide an explanation for why polymer vibrations may be relevant in exciton-mediated transport phenomena, such as light harvesting \cite{butkus_vibrational_2012, tempelaar_vibrational_2014, reppert_quantumness_2018, duan_origin_2015, halpin_two-dimensional_2014}.
+This may explain why bio-polymer vibrations may be relevant in exciton-mediated transport phenomena, such as light-harvesting \cite{butkus_vibrational_2012, tempelaar_vibrational_2014, reppert_quantumness_2018, duan_origin_2015, halpin_two-dimensional_2014}.